zarf-dev/proposals/0048-schema-update-process/README.md

 ### Minimum Zarf version requirements

 Zarf will introduce a minimum version requirement for the package to be deployed.
 If there is a new field in the v1beta1 schema that changes the deploy process, then the package should not be deployable on versions of Zarf without that feature.
-A new field `build.deployRequirements` will track the deploy requirements and prevent users from deploying packages that are likely to break.
-Once this field is introduced, Zarf will check against this field to ensure it can deploy packages.
+A new field `build.deployRequirements` will be automatically populated on create.
+This field will be checked on deploy to prevent users from deploying packages that may break.
+This will not work on versions of Zarf where this field is not yet implemented.
 The field will look like below:
 ```go
 type DeployRequirements struct {
 	// the minimum version of the Zarf CLI that can deploy the package